The Patent Litigation Law Review: India

 - the patented invention is not available to the public at a reasonably affordable price.

 Prior to applying for a compulsory licence, the applicant must first seek a licence from the patentee, and only if reasonable efforts to obtain a licence fail can the applicant approach the Controller for a compulsory licence.

-In 2012, the Controller granted India's first post-Agreement on Trade-Related Aspects of Intellectual Property Rights compulsory licence to Natco Pharma Ltd, with respect to Bayer's patented drug Sorafenib.13
+In 2012, the Controller granted India's first post-Agreement on Trade-Related Aspects of Intellectual Property Rights compulsory licence to Natco Pharma Ltd, in respect of Bayer's patented drug Sorafenib.16

-If the first instance, patent infringement proceedings are instituted before the district court, an inter-court appeal by the unsuccessful party lies before the High Court; whereas, if the first-instance patent infringement proceedings are instituted before the High Court, an intra-court appeal lies before a larger bench of the High Court.
-An appeal against the order of the High Court lies to the Supreme Court.
+If the first instance patent infringement proceedings are instituted before the district court, an inter-court appeal by the unsuccessful party lies before the relevant high court.
+If the first instance patent infringement proceedings are instituted before a high court, an intra-court appeal lies before a larger bench of the high court.
+An appeal against the order of a high court lies to the Supreme Court.

 Appeals can only be filed against orders that form part of a list of appealable orders.
 Not every order passed by the court of first instance is appealable.
 This list typically includes orders affecting the substantive rights of the parties, such as those granting or refusing injunctions.

 First appeal against a final decision post-trial is available as a matter of right, and permission to appeal is not required.
 While provisions for obtaining a certificate from the high court for appealing to the Supreme Court exist, in practice most appeals to the Supreme Court require leave to appeal to be granted by the Supreme Court for admission of the appeal.